 For example, posting about inspirational women in history.

-A post like this hits all of the goals mentioned above, it gives a sense of community, it's motivating, and it teaches a follower something new.
+A post like this hits all of the goals mentioned above: It gives a sense of community, it's motivating, and it teaches you something new.

-But The Riveter's social media brand also doesn't take itself too seriously.
+The Riveter's social media brand doesn't take itself too seriously, though.

 The inspirational posts are peppered with posts of funny memes, relatable quotes, and lifestyle imagery.